secretkeeperapp/secret-keeper-docs/secret_sharing_procedure.md

  Almost all configurations should be private by default:

+    * For beneficiaries:
-    * The secret parts (beneficiaries can only combine, not view parts).
+      * Whether they have ownership over the secret parts (e.g. beneficiaries can only combine, not view parts).
+      * Whether they are able to see whether parts have been posted from other beneficiaries.
+      * Whether they can see the addresses of or number of other beneficiaries.
+      * Whether they are able to take back submission of secret parts.
+      * Whether they can see the access control rules.
+      * [May be too complicated, no use cases] Whether they are able to post all the parts they own for a secret at once, or can submit them one by one?

+    * For the testator:
-    * The testator's last check in time.
+      * Whether beneficiaries can see the last check in time.
-    * Other beneficiaries, for a particular beneficiary.
-    * Visibility of which secret part numbers have been submitted.
-    * Access control rules.
       * The secret (this could optionally be private for the testator themselves).
-    * etc.

 TODO: maybe do this in the appropriate previous steps rather than in a separate one?

 #### 7. Review and submit.

-TODO: not sure what to put here.
+The testator can now set an optional (but recommended) passphrase on the secret itself.
+If the passphrase is set, it will be needed to view or change the secret configuration.

+---

-The next step is on the beneficiary side, once the secret parts are unlocked, and when the secrets are combined.
+The next step is initiated by the beneficiaries, once a sufficient number of conditions have been met to unlock at least *k* unique secret parts.

 #### 8. [WIP] Secret part combination

-Beneficiaries may have permissions to retrieve and view secret parts.

-Alternately, they can see whether parts have been posted to unlock the secret, and post parts themselves.

-if other beneficiaries are private, they can optionally see the total number of parts, and which parts have been posted.

-Should they be able to see parts posted from other beneficiaries?
-Should they be able to take back submission of secret parts?
-Should they be able to post all the parts they own for a secret at once?
-Or be able to submit them one by one?
-Should there be an incentive system for beneficiaries to submit parts if they don’t get access to the secret?
-Should this come from the testator, or the beneficiaries that have access?
+The following checks are completed when a beneficiary submits secret parts:
+* The secret parts are owned by that beneficiary, and exactly match what has been assigned to them.

+TODO: Right now, we assume that it's unnecessarily complicated for beneficiaries to submit groups of secret parts smaller than the group of all the parts they have.
+So there will be an explicit check when beneficiaries submit parts that they will be submitting all the parts that have been assigned to them.

 The parts can only be posted after the condition is met.

-Once enough parts are posted to meet the threshold, the secret is unlocked and the access control policies are in effect.
+Once enough parts are posted to meet the threshold, the secret is unlocked and the access control policies come into effect.

 ### [WIP] Examples

-Here we’ll take a couple of examples from the "Use cases" section and go through the steps to set up a secret sharing configuration for them.
+Here we will take a couple of examples from the "Use cases" section and go through the steps to set up a secret sharing configuration for them.

 * I have two family members, and a close family friend.
 I would like to leave assets to the two family members, but if they are unable to claim them in the case of an emergency, I would like the close family friend to have control over the assets.